 One of my latest posts was devoted to attributes of the best-selling WordPress theme, and my today’s one is going to give you an insight on the most frequent and sometimes even annoying stereotypes that developers apply when designing business, medical, construction, and other related WordPress themes with premium quality.

 I’m not going to call any names and I’m not trying to bring anyone into discredit.
-I just hope this small review is going to encourage designers be a bit more creative when crafting another WordPress theme for their customers.
+I just hope this small review is going to encourage designers to be a bit more creative when crafting another WordPress theme for their customers.

 So let’s start!

 It seems like every photographer making stock photos for sales says that phrase every time when he/she points the camera at their models.
-I guess, this closed posture which is often mentioned in different “Tips on how to Repel a Recruiter” is considered by developers to be a sign of confidence.
+I guess this closed posture which is often mentioned in different “Tips on how to Repel a Recruiter” is considered by developers to be a sign of confidence.

 Well, I don’t mind this to be a good standard of showing confident people in business, but if this thing is as common to find, then it starts to be something like a meme.
 All doctors, builders, lawyers, coaches, and other personalities that appear in premium WordPress themes, often hold their arms across their chests and smile for the camera.